 Both founders have since passed, but the company was handed down three generations of the Kaeser family lineage.
-Today, the CEO is Kurt Kaeser who alongside his sister, Christy Kaeser, who is the managing director.
+Today, the CEO is Kurt Kaeser who works alongside his sister, Christy Kaeser, the managing director.

-The company sells a range of promotional products through it’s network of distributor’s in the United States.
-Promotional products, or advertising specialities, are products businesses use to promote their brand.
+The company sells a range of promotional products through its network of distributors in the United States.
+Promotional products, or advertising specialties, are products businesses use to promote their brand.

 If you’ve ever received a free pen or mug for free from a business branded with their logo, that’s a promo product.
 The key concept is that businesses use these products for promotional purposes of some kind.
 Done correctly, this can help businesses generate more repeat business and acquire new customers.